A refined Frauchiger--Renner paradox based on strong contextuality: Two GHZ--FR no-go theorems

-\begin{assumptionp}{A1}[\hypertarget{poss_Born}{\possBorn}] A classical agent can never experimentally disprove the possibilistic Born rule by gathering outcomes of measurements, possibly performed by other agents.
-Concretely, consider a set $\mathcal{M}_A$ of performed measurements whose outcomes can be brought together from a classical agent $A$'s perspective.
-Agent $A$ may apply the possibilistic Born rule to rule out joint outcome assignments agent $A$ themself could never witness when bringing these outcomes together. \end{assumptionp}
+The simplest requirement regarding the possibilistic Born rule is to require its experimental validity, \ie that a classical agent can never experimentally disprove the possibilistic Born rule by gathering outcomes of measurements, possibly performed by other agents.
+We will refer to this as the principle \hypertarget{poss_Born}{\possBorn}.

-This assumption only concerns empirical predictions, and thus is experimentally falsifiable.
 We assume that the agent using the Born rule has, of course, a correct description of the measurements and states involved.
-A clarification of the notion of agent can be found in \Cref{appendix:clarific}.

 {\possBorn} allows an agent to make predictions about joint measurement outcomes which are indeed borne out if they gather the outcomes of all involved measurements.
-The requirement that such predictions made by an agent be \emph{valid} even if the agent does not actually bring those measurement outcomes together can be phrased as follows: \begin{quote} Every performed measurement has an absolute, single-valued outcome about {\possBorn} as used by agents provides valid predictions. \end{quote} We can split this principle up into two philosophical principles: the existence of an absolute truth, formalised in {\AOEfull}, and the validity of the {\possBorn} as used by agents vis-à-vis this absolute truth, regardless of whether its predictions are verified by gathering all involved outcomes, formalised in {\BornCAOE}.\footnotemark
+The stronger requirement that such predictions made by an agent be \emph{valid} even if the agent does not actually bring those measurement outcomes together can be phrased as follows: \begin{quote} Every performed measurement has an absolute, single-valued outcome about which the possibilistic Born rule as used by agents provides valid predictions. \end{quote} We can split this principle up into two philosophical principles: the existence of an absolute truth, formalised in {\AOEfull}, and {\possBorn} as used by agents vis-à-vis this absolute truth, regardless of whether its predictions are verified by gathering all involved outcomes, formalised in {\BornCAOE}.\footnotemark

-\begin{assumptionp}{A2}[\hypertarget{AOE}{\AOEfull} ({\AOE})] Every performed measurement has an absolute, single-valued outcome.
+\begin{assumptionp}{A1}[\hypertarget{AOE}{\AOEfull} ({\AOE})] Every performed measurement has an absolute, single-valued outcome.

 Concretely, in each run of the protocol, there exists an assignment $f: \mathcal{M} \rightarrow O$, where $\mathcal{M}$ is the (finite) set of all the measurements performed by agents in the protocol, mapping each performed measurement to its observed outcome.\footnotemark \end{assumptionp}